 If you have not done so already, start GSAS-II.

-Use the Import/Image/from TIF image file menu item to read the data file into the current GSAS-II project.
+Use the Data/Read image data menu item to read the data file into the current GSAS-II project.

 A file selection dialog will be shown; its appearance will depend on your OS.
-Change the search directory to 2DCalibration/data and then select the file
+Change the search directory to /exercises/2DCalibration and then select the file

-At this point the data tree window will have several entries; by default the highlighted one specifies the contents of the data window as Image Controls.
-I’ve expanded the window to see all the contents.
+At this point the data tree window will have several entries; the highlighted one specifies the contents of the data window as Image Controls

-The plot window shows the image; I’ve changed the Max intensity to ~88000.
-Notice the elliptical shape of the powder diffraction rings due to the 45 degree detector tilt.
+The plot window shows the image; notice the elliptical shape of the powder diffraction rings due to the 45 degree detector tilt.
 The blue X marks the beam location (which defaults to the image center); the calibration you will perform here will find the correct placement for it.
 Also note that as the mouse is moved across the plot the plot window status bar (at bottom of plot window) shows the cursor position, as computed from the default (incorrect) calibration values.
 These constants will be correctly determined after you finish the calibration.

 Note that, alas, very few image formats contain all of the important metadata about the image, so it needs to be added manually.
 In this case set the wavelength to 0.10798.
 We will be determining the calibration values of all the checked items.
 In this case wavelength is known (‘Penetration’ is a correction for x-ray penetration into the detector; it is only needed when the detector is close to the sample).
 Under certain circumstances it may be useful to restrict the calibration to fewer parameters (i.e. if distance is presumed to be “known”) in which case you can uncheck some of the calibration parameters and use their fixed values.
 It is also helpful to change the display of the image so that it is easier to see the diffraction rings.
 Lowering the maximum intensity to 10,000 to 20,000 counts will help (note that this can be done by moving the slider, or by typing a value in the box and then clicking on another control or pressing the Enter or Tab key).
 You may also wish to select another color scheme using the Color bar selector.